wwwaldo/gmail-assistant/README.md

 # Claude Gmail Assistant

-A Chrome extension that uses Claude AI to automatically classify your emails into categories (Travel, Work, Other).
+A minimal Chrome extension that uses Claude AI to automatically classify your emails into categories (Travel, Work, Other).

 ## Features

-- AI-powered email classification using Claude 3
+- 🤖 Real-time email classification using Claude 3
+- 🎯 Simple categorization: Travel, Work, or Other
-- Privacy-focused (only processes email subject and sender)
+- 🔒 Privacy-focused: only processes email subject and sender
-- Real-time classification of new emails
-- Smart categorization into Travel, Work, and Other
+- ⚡ Lightweight: classifies emails as they appear
+- 🧹 Clean: no UI modifications to Gmail

 ## Installation